wellcomecollection/docs/rfcs/044-sierra-series/README.md

     This is only present on 749 bibs.

-We'll continue to refine our use of these subfields as we go along – it's very hard to define an exact specification upfront.
+We'll continue to refine our use of these fields and subfields as we go along – it's very hard to define an exact specification upfront.

+We will likely do some cleanup (e.g. deduplication across fields) once we've done the first transformation of the data, but where possible we should try to fix data at source (in Sierra) rather than writing code to deal with it.